Skip to content

 Third-party, fire and theft

-Third-party, fire and theft can cover the same as third-party insurance, but also offers compensation if your taxi is stolen or damaged due to fire.
+Third-party, fire and theft can cover the same as third-party insurance, but also offers a potential payout if your taxi is stolen or damaged due to fire.

 It won’t cover the costs of repairing your taxi if you’re in an accident.